Svelar Documentation

 18. PDF Generation - PDFKit (default) and Gotenberg drivers

-19. Excel Import/Export - Streaming Excel with ExcelJS
+19. Excel Import/Export - Optional streaming Excel support with ExcelJS

 20. Feature Flags - Per-user, per-team, and percentage rollout